sirmarcel/miniphonic/README.md

 Presets have a lot less fancy methods than productions, but they work pretty much the same.
 One caveat: You can't create presets without setting ```preset.name``` first.

+### Getting info

+The auphonic API is pretty cool about returning information about itself.
+For example, you can get all your user data with ```Miniphonic.user_data``` or all available algorithms with ```Miniphonic.algorithms```.
+More info [here]( https://auphonic.com/api-docs/query.html ) or in ```info.rb```.
+(Heh.)

 ***

+The auphonic API is not really complicated, but there's a lot you can do.
+Right now, Miniphonic should allow you to do most of the things the API does (as far as I know), but please let me know if something is missing.
+I'm @sirmarcel on Twitter, that's probably easiest way to get in touch.

 Refer to the [API docs]( https://auphonic.com/api-docs/details.html ), the specs and the appropriate classes for further information.